 Additional resources for students and you!
 Students who visit the studio will receive personalized attention to their writing in addition to what they already receive from you.
-We understand the time constraints full-time teaching places on us and believe the studio is a place where your students can come for additional help outside of the classroom and office hours.
+We understand the time constraints full-time teaching places on us and believe The Bate Center is a place where your students can come for additional help outside of the classroom and office hours.
 Students gain additional perspectives and feedback which can have a significant positive impact on their writing.
 Additionally, with students' permission, you gain additional insight into your students through session reports created by the consultants each time one of your students comes in for a visit.
 This is a great way for you to possibly identify progress, issues, challenges are facing.
 Likewise it is an opportunity to further recognize and develop student's accomplishments.

 The student reserves the right to keep his/her visit confidential.
-While most students like the idea of notifying you regarding their visit to the studio, some are more comfortable working with a degree of anonymity and we certainly do what we can to respect and protect that.
+While most students like the idea of notifying you regarding their visit to The Bate Center, some are more comfortable working with a degree of anonymity and we certainly do what we can to respect and protect that.
 We suggest you talk openly about studio visits with your students and share the benefits of having their reports sent to you.
 This may elevate some of the pressure students may feel about "being reported on" – but ultimately, the student decides whether the report is sent or not.

 There are a variety of strategies and approaches to appropriately address this important question.
 Sentence level issues vary widely from student to student.
 Below are a few ways sentence-level errors are addressed:

 --Rather than marking individual errors, consultants may make a list of the kinds of errors in the paper and discuss options with the student to resubmit with corrections.

 --Consultants may ask students to create a list of errors common in the paper A short list of common errors, given high visibility for a student, often will reduce careless errors.